dyninst/dyninst/docs/dyninstAPI/public/BPatch_function.h.rst

   .. cpp:function:: void* getBaseAddr()

-      Return the starting address of the function in the mutatee’s address space.
+      Return the starting address of the function in the mutatee's address space.

   .. cpp:function:: BPatch_type* getReturnType()